armannaj/armannaj.github.io/_posts/2020-11-18-be-a-citizen-scientist-and-help-end-covid-19-pandemic-faster.md

 ---
-title: '''Be a Citizen Scientist and Help End Covid-19 Pandemic Faster'''
+title: 'Be a Citizen Scientist and Help End Covid-19 Pandemic Faster'
 date: '2020-11-18'
 tags:
   - android